(Added at v2.12)

 A file explorer window appears, allowing you to choose a local image file to use as the widget icon.

 - Select the Set button and provide the task URL for your geoprocessing service.

-There are four sections to consider when configuring the Network Trace widget: Project Settings, Input/Output, and General Settings.
+There are three sections to consider when configuring the Network Trace widget: Project Settings, Input, and Output.

 The project settings are optional.
-If you configure these settings, you can define a project and save trace input and input results.
+If you configure these settings, you can define a project and save the trace inputs and input results.